Hoi-Ming/UniversityCoursework/README.txt

 How to play:
 Level 1: collect 4 pokeballs then collect Pikachu to progress.
-Watch your health, magikarp Level 2: collect 4 pokeballs then collect Pikachu to progress.
-Watch your health, magikarp Level 3: collect 4 pokeballs then collect Pikachu to progress.
-Watch your health, magikarp
+Watch out for magikarp, -1 health Level 2: collect 4 pokeballs then collect Pikachu to progress.
+Watch out for magikarp, -1 health Level 3: collect 4 pokeballs then collect Pikachu to progress.
+Watch out for magikarp, -1 health

 Megaman face - 1 life up
 Megaman energy pellets - collectable, no effect